stefanocudini/docker-ors-vroom/README.md

 ## TSP Travel Salesman Problem

-*the optimal route to cross all positions*
+*1 vehicle 2 optimal routes to cross all positions*

 ![TSP Algorithm](/data/tsp.png)

 ## VRP Vehicle Routing Problem

-*the numbers above the markers represent the quantity of material to be loaded on the vehicle*
+*2 Vechicles, the numbers above the markers represent the quantity of material to be loaded on the vehicle*

 ![VRP Algorithm](/data/vrp.png)